freedomofpress/securedrop/docs/develop.md

 # Clone the repository

 Once you've installed the prerequisites for the development environment, use git to clone the SecureDrop repo: `git clone https://github.com/freedomofpress/securedrop.git`.
 SecureDrop uses a branching model based on [git-flow](http://nvie.com/posts/a-successful-git-branching-model/).
-The default branch is `master`, which always points to the latest stable release.
+The `master` branch always points to the latest stable release.
 Use this branch if you are interested in installing or auditing SecureDrop.
-Development for the upcoming release of SecureDrop takes place on `develop`.
+Development for the upcoming release of SecureDrop takes place on `develop`, which is the default branch.
 If you want to contribute, you should branch from and submit pull requests to `develop`.

 # Pick a development environment